kirillzabrodin/makersB-B/README.md

 ### Specification

 MakersBnB will allow users to create an account and to list multiple spaces available to rent.
 Each space will have a short description, a name, a price and its availability.
 Any user can request to hire a space and the owner of the space can then approve it.
-The space will only become unavailable once its confirmed.
+The space will only become unavailable once confirmed.

 ### Technologies

-- Javascript, Node.js
+- Javascript, Node, React, Next.js
-- MongoDB
+- MongoDB, Mongoose
-- Jasmine, Cypress, Travis, ESLint
+- Jasmine, Cypress, Travis
 - HTML, CSS
 - Git

+### Installation

+You will need Node >= 6.x.x installed in order to run the Next.js server.
+If you need to, use [nvm](https://github.com/creationix/nvm#usage) to easily switch between Node versions.

+To run the site locally, type `npm run dev` into the terminal.
+Then open [localhost:3000](localhost:3000) from your favourite browser.

 ### User Stories